 Elite performers in all fields of work, sport, and the arts, possess psychological skills that allow them to reach a higher level of output than almost everyone else.
 Research reports that psychological skills training, comprising techniques and strategies for self-regulation, mental preparation & recovery, is an essential component of high-level achievement.
 So, if we want to excel, we must adopt and perfect these psychological skills.
 In this article, we will explore five important psychological skills required for elite performance.
-We'll offer support from empirical research, and suggest ways by which you can develop these skills yourself whatever your work or sport.
-OK, let's retrain your brain.
+We'll offer support from empirical research, and suggest ways by which you can develop these skills yourself, whatever your work or sport.
+OK, let's develop your psychological skill set.

 Introduction